sinemgcmn/react_tutorial_training/README.md

 -Just because you change some variables React will not re-evaluate the component, we have to use USESTATE.

+-React Hooks are functions that let us hook into the React state and lifecycle features from function components.

 -USESTATE is a REACT hook.
-All hooks should be called inside the component functions.
+All hooks should be called inside the function component .
 If you have data which might change and where changes to change data should be reflected on UI then we need STATE because regular variable will not do the trick with STATE however you can set and change the values and when you use STATE REACT will re-evaluate the component function and jsx codes AGAIN.

 -It returns an ARRAY.
 The first element is current variable itself and the second element is the updating function.